-This is where you enter the test inputs that you'll be testing.
-This is the screen you'll be able to:
+Here you enter the variation ideas that you'll be testing.
+This is the screen where you'll be able to:

 Add or edit Value Expansions

-Clicking on the Test Cases button on the Header will take you here.
+Clicking on the "Scenarios" tab on the left navigation menu will take you here.
 You'll notice that Hexawise automatically presents you with a set of 2-way ("pairwise" or "all pairs") test conditions whenever you arrive on this screen.
 That choice can be changed using the highlighted dropdown.

-The Analysis screen provides three (3) options for better understanding your test plan.
+The Analysis screen provides two (2) options to better understand your test plan:

-Coverage Graph: See the additional coverage achieved with each single test
+Coverage Graph: See the additional coverage achieved with each single scenario

-At the "Requirements" screen, you will be able to add specific combinations of test conditions/test inputs to the tests that Hexawise generates.
+At the "Forced Interactions" screen, you will be able to add specific combinations of test conditions/parameters & values to the scenarios that Hexawise generates.
 Tracing requirements to specific test scripts can be challenging, particularly as requirements change and sets of regression tests age.
 You'll find this feature helpful for making requirements traceability easier and less error-prone.

-You can add expected outcomes to the test scripts that you generate.
-This can be done on the requirements screen (above), or for detailed script instructions using the auto-script screen (below).
+You can add expected outcomes to the scenarios & scripts you generate.
+This can be done on the "Forced Interactions" screen (above) or on the "Manual Auto-Scripts" screen (below).